austenapigo/lotus/README.md

  # Plot null or observed host specificity as a function of log-symbiont read abundance
  plot.structural(data = x, randomized = null.structural.object, abundance.weighted = TRUE, trim = FALSE, notify = TRUE)
  ```

-**We think these metrics can be leveraged in many different systems and hope you find them useful!
+### Why not use multivariate techniques to answer this question?

 We'd be appreciative of constructive feedback before we push this R package to CRAN.
-Please create an issue or feel free to email me directly (aapigo@ucsb.edu) if you have questions or suggestions.**
+Please create an issue or feel free to email me directly (aapigo@ucsb.edu) if you have questions or suggestions.

 #### References